Chart Color Schemes

 The employment landscape in Bayview - Elanora Heights presents a mixed picture: unemployment remains low at 3.2%, yet recent job losses have affected its comparative national standing

-Bayview - Elanora Heights has an educated workforce with notable representation in the technology sector.
-Its unemployment rate is 3.2%, lower than Greater Sydney's 4.2%.
+Bayview - Elanora Heights has an educated workforce with a notable presence in the technology sector.
+The unemployment rate is 3.2%, lower than Greater Sydney's 4.2%.

-In contrast, Greater Sydney saw employment growth of 2.6% and a smaller unemployment rise of 0.3%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bayview - Elanora Heights' employment mix suggests local growth of approximately 6.9% over five years and 14.0% over ten years.
+Conversely, transport, postal & warehousing employs only 2.5% of local workers compared to Greater Sydney's 5.3%.
+Over the year ending June 2025, labour force levels remained stable (0.0%) while employment decreased by 1.1%, leading to a 1.1 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bayview - Elanora Heights' employment mix suggests potential local growth of approximately 6.9% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment